exercism/bash/concepts/commands-and-arguments/introduction.md

 Dividing the lines into words is not a useful thing to do in this example.
 But the shell doesn't know any of this — only we do!

-So, when we are dealing with commands, data, and variables — all of which are just strings to the shell — we have all the responsibility.
+When we are dealing with commands, data, and variables — all of which are just strings to the shell — we have all the responsibility.
 We need to be sure everything that needs to be separated is separated properly, and everything that needs to stay together stays together properly.
 We'll touch on these concepts repeatedly as we continue.

 ## Types of commands

 Bash understands several different types of commands: aliases, functions, builtins, keywords, and executables.
+These are all _commands_, and they all act in a very similar manner.

-Aliases are only enabled in interactive shells, not shell scripts.
+Aliases are only enabled by default in interactive shells, not shell scripts.
 We won't cover them here.

 ### Functions

 A function contains shell commands, and acts very much like a small script; they can even take arguments and create local variables.
 When a function is called, the commands in it are executed.
 Functions will be covered in depth later.

 ### Builtins